 Remove Inappropriate Search Results

-One feature that I really like, and they did a better job than NetNanny, is forcing Safe Search when using Google and YouTube.
+One feature that I really like is forcing Safe Search when using Google and YouTube.
 For Google searches, it removes the inappropriate search results, and with YouTube, it completely blocks the entire page and says which filter category it triggered.
 In the past, my kids have figured out that if the YouTube app is blocked, they can usually login to YouTube.com and bypass the monitoring.
 So, it was nice to see that Safe Kids enforces this on both the YouTube app and website.

 Each time my daughter triggered the web filter, I received an alert.
 It included the search term or what website she tried to access, and which category triggered the alert.
 This makes it really easy for me to monitor what she’s doing online, without having to look at her phone constantly.

 Monitor the Games and Apps Your Kids are Using